How to Hear KGVO Wherever You Live – A Helpful Guide

 - If you live some distance from Missoula, using an external antenna connected to the radio may be needed.
 "Rabbit ears" or twin-lead wire dipoles can work very well.
 Placing the antenna as high as you can near a window usually works the best.
 If you can install the antenna outside or in your attic, that works even better.

-- Don’t forget that KGVO is still on AM 1290.
+- KGVO is still on AM 1290.
 We’ve made some recent improvements at our transmitter that makes AM 1290 listening clearer and more reliable.
-A plastic “loop” externally connected antenna often supplied with many radios works best for AM.
+A plastic "loop" externally-connected antenna often supplied with many radios works best for AM.
 You have to move the position of the antenna around to capture the best reception.